 There is very limited information about the baseline operating characteristics and load in these data centers.
-They are typically not separately metered and their energy usage is typically blended with the usage by other enduses, such as lighting in the business.
+They are typically not separately metered and their energy usage is typically blended with the usage by other end uses, such as lighting in the business.

-To shed some light on demand from these data centers, Council commissioned Cadmus (a consulting firm) to take the available Data Center survey results from NEEA's 2014 commercial building stock assessment2 along with other industry data and develop an estimate of current consumption as well as a project the consumption under various technology trajectories.
+To shed some light on demand from these data centers, Council commissioned a study to use the available Data Center survey results from NEEA's 2014 commercial building stock assessment3 along with other industry data and develop an estimate of current consumption for embedded data centers as well as a projection of the consumption under various technology trajectories.
 The results of this analysis are reported in Table E - 6.